xTornaido/xTornaido/README.md

 ## About

 Hey!
-I'm Tornaido, a 13 year old passionate software engineer from Pakistan.
+I'm Tornaido, a 13 year old self taught passionate software engineer from Pakistan.
 I've been programming since 2020 and have loved it ever since.

 ## Projects